sophiamyang/pypowerup/docs/source/parameters.rst

 n
 --------------------------
+Number of level 1 units or average Sample Size for Level 1.
-Please specify your total sample size of both treatment and control group.
+For example, if the design is IRA, n is the total sample size of both treatment and control group.

 .. _es: